amirr0r/amirr0r.github.io/_posts/2022-02-03-crto-review.md

     - Besides the fact that I have acquired a lot of technical knowledge throughout this training, I feel that the main lesson of the course is: “**there is always a way**”.
     - I failed the first time because I wasn’t thinking outside the box, I wasn’t enough creative!
 - Most of the things we exploited in the lab were not vulnerabilities (such as *Eternal Blue* or *SambaCry*) but misconfigurations, Kerberos implementation with Microsoft specifics, and features of Active Directory.
-    - For example: the <span style="color:#FFEA00">Golden Ticket</span> technique is not an exploit in itself.
+    - For example: the <span style="color:#FFEA00">Golden Ticket</span> technique is not a vulnerability in itself.
 - Cobalt Strike was so cool to use.
 I wish I can bring it with me for each challenge/engagements I will face in the future.

     I understand why it is a such popular tool.
 Nevertheless, it remains an expensive tool and I need to familiarize myself with other C2 such as [Covenant](https://github.com/cobbr/Covenant), [PoshC2](https://github.com/nettitude/PoshC2) and much more from the [C2 matrix](https://www.thec2matrix.com/)!